hth313/boost41/doc/xmemory.rst

 will store the contents in the X register in the fourth register in the current data file.
-``STO IND Z`` will store the value in the X register into the current data file, the register number that is written to is in stack register
+``STO IND Z`` will store the value in the X register into the current data file.
+The register number that is written to is in stack register
-Z. If the indirect register number is numeric, i.e. ``STO IND 10`` the register number used is in that data register (not the data file).
+Z. If the indirect register number is numeric, e.g. ``STO IND 10``, the indirection register is the normal data register (not the data file register).

 XVIEW _ _
 -----------